ShenaeA/725-sftp/README.md

 ```

 ### OLD Example
-This example continue on from the previous one
+This example continues on from the previous one (NEW):
 ```
 > STOR OLD txt.txt
 +Will write over old file